Gum disease is linked to several serious health issues that include:

 A study was done in Scotland that includes over 11,000 people found that those who didn’t brush their teeth twice daily were at a greater risk of having heart disease than those that did.
 The findings supported the suggested link though researchers still stress the need for further studies and analysis on the nature of the relationship.

 Poor oral health may increase the chances of developing blood sugar problems, especially diabetes.
 The bacteria may affect the body’s ability to control sugar levels in the blood leading to diabetes.
-Research on this issues shows that periodontal disease negatively impacts a person’s metabolism that this distorts the production of insulin resulting in pre-diabetes.
+Research on this issue shows that periodontal disease negatively impacts a person’s metabolism that then distorts the production of insulin resulting in pre-diabetes.

 Also, it is hard for a diabetic to effectively manage the condition if they have poor oral health and hygiene.
 The infections associated with the gum disease cause a spike in blood glucose levels and this triggers the body to produce more insulin.